restic/restic/doc/030_preparing_a_new_repo.rst

     $ export GOOGLE_PROJECT_ID=123123123123
     $ export GOOGLE_APPLICATION_CREDENTIALS=$HOME/.config/gs-secret-restic-key.json

-We use Google's client library to generate [default authentication material](https://developers.google.com/identity/protocols/application-default-credentials), which means if you're running in Google Container Engine or are otherwise located on an instance with default service accounts then these should work out
+Restic uses  Google's client library to generate [default authentication material](https://developers.google.com/identity/protocols/application-default-credentials), which means if you're running in Google Container Engine or are otherwise located on an instance with default service accounts then these should work out